TJ227/tj227.github.io/game/index.md

 - Two-handed sword: Heavy damage, slower attack, short range
 - Polearm: Decent damage, slow attack, medium range
 - Bow: Low damage, medium attack, longer range
-- Musket (Pistol?): Heaviest damage, very slow attack, low accuracy, long range
+- Musket (Pistol?): Heaviest damage, very slow attack (single-shot, takes time to reload), low accuracy, long range

 #### Questions

-1. How should range/distance be a direct stat/concept?
+1. How should range/distance be implemented in the game?
+Just as an adjusted basic stat?
 Skills/Agility to keep an enemy at a distance?
 If not, how do ranged weapons balance against melee weapons?

 ### Damage